Let’s Talk About Product Goals

 Here, a Product Manager or Product Owner might develop preliminary iteration goals for the product’s release — such as 350 free-trial signups within the first three months.

-I describe these as “preliminary iteration goals” because, until the product hits the market, your team might not have enough data to pinpoint the right range of new users to expect (or whatever other product goal example you’re using as a metric).
+We describe these as “preliminary iteration goals” because, until the product hits the market, your team might not have enough data to pinpoint the right range of new users to expect (or whatever other product goal example you’re using as a metric).

 When your team wants to introduce your product to a new user persona or new industry, you’ll want to create some specific product goals for this event.